google/asylo-site/_about/about.md

     develop and run applications that use one or more enclaves.
 +   A choice of security backends.
 +   Portability of your application's source code across security backends.

-Asylo is under active development.
-We want to expand Asylo's capabilities to meet more developers' needs.
-To do this, we plan to add support for more backends, libraries, and languages.